Connor-Frazier/Robotics-Sound-Mapping/plugins/microphone_control/README.md

 The [mBot ranger](https://www.makeblock.com/steam-kits/mbot-ranger) has a built in microphone that measures sound from the environment.
 This plugin mimics that microphone and is intended to be included in a model for the mBot ranger.
 ## Set up
 0. The easiest way (and therefore the recommended set up process) is to clone [this repo](https://github.com/nbock/cs5335-nm/tree/plugins), make, and execute world.sh.
 If you do that and see "hello from MicControlPlugin" on Gazebo start up, skip to Setting up sound sources.
 1. Make a world.
 This plugin has an [example world](https://github.com/nbock/cs5335-nm/blob/plugins/worlds/project.world) using the microphone and a tankbot.
-There is also a [startup script](https://github.com/nbock/cs5335-nm/blob/plugins/worlds/world.sh) for that world.\
+There is also a [startup script](https://github.com/nbock/cs5335-nm/blob/plugins/world.sh) for that world.\
     a.
 If you want to use the example world, it's probably easiest to clone the entire repo and make from the parent directory.
-Then you can call ./world.sh and the world will load.
+Then you can call `./world.sh` and the world will load.

 2. If you chose to make your own world, load your models for a car or tankbot or whatever vehicle into the world.

 3. Now, attach the microphone model to the tankbot.\
     a.
 To do this, you'll need to include the microphone sensor model in the tankbot model.\
     b.
 The [microphone model](https://github.com/nbock/cs5335-nm/tree/plugins/models/microphone_sensor) is very simple, but will need to be added to your models directory.
 Add the entire microphone_sensor directory.\
     b.
-An example of this is done in the [example world](https://github.com/nbock/cs5335-nm/blob/plugins/worlds/project.world), but you can also just add the following lines into your vehicle model:
+An example of this is done in the [example world](https://github.com/nbock/cs5335-nm/blob/plugins/worlds/project.world)\
+    c.
+You should add the following lines into your vehicle model (not the world model):
     ```xml
     <include>
       <uri>model://microphone_sensor</uri> <!--change this to your model directory-->